Skip to content

 3. See the current status of everyone listed.

-Understanding these statuses helps manage user access and your Tallyfy bill.
+Understanding these member statuses helps you effectively manage user access permissions and optimize your Tallyfy billing costs.

 Members > Invite and activate members